IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

     BLUEMIX_ACCOUNT – The GUID of the Bluemix account where you created the cluster.
 Retrieve it with `bx iam accounts`.

     CLUSTER_NAME – Your cluster name.
 Retrieve it with `bx cs clusters`.

+> Note: For federated id user, since you can't login with Bluemix user and password via Bluemix CLI, you need to obtain an Apikey for login via https://console.ng.bluemix.net/docs/containers/cs_troubleshoot.html#cs_federated_id.
+Once you have your APIkey, click **add property** under environment properties.
+Then add a new property called `API_KEY` and set it to your APIkey.

 ![env](images/env-example.png)